Laamy/Bedrock-AC/README.md

 # How to install
-put the winhttp.dll module next to bedrock_server.exe (to secure your server) or next to Minecraft.Windows.exe to secure the client
+put the winhttp.dll module next to bedrock_server.exe (to secure your server) or next to Minecraft.Windows.exe to secure the client</br>
+Or if your lazy you can install it on the client via the [installer](https://github.com/Laamy/Bedrock-AC/releases/download/v1.21.120-3/TamperModule.exe)

 only secured clients can connect to secured servers